Would you rather lose your wallet or your phone?

 There are plenty of mobile wallet apps, but the three most popular in North America are Apple Pay (for iPhones), Samsung Pay (for Samsung devices) and Google Pay (for android users).
 They may have different interfaces, but each of them essentially does the same job: safely stores credit or debit card information and allows consumers to access it to complete a purchase on an NFC terminal.

 Unlike using an actual credit card, the consumer only needs to hover their smartphone (with their mobile wallet app open) over the payment terminal.
-There’s no need to tap or enter a PIN.
+There’s no need to swipe with a magstripe, tap, or even enter a PIN.
 This “contactless” payment is usually processed in seconds.

 Anyone who owns a smartphone can make a mobile payment – that’s 77% of Americans.
 By the end of 2019, it’s expected that 2.5 billion people around the world will be walking around with a smartphone.
 That’s a lot of potential mobile payments.